 If ever there was a peaceful place on earth it’s here, nestling in the foothills of the Pir Panjal range.
 Naranag is a small village with just a handful of inhabitants on the left bank of the Wangath river.
 The picturesque surroundings of meadows, lakes and breathtaking mountain ranges create the perfect setting for a trek and invite you to forget for a while the hectic pace of daily life.

-The road to Naranag is wonderment all the way.
+The road from Srinagar to Naranag is wonderment all the way.
 Bright green rice fields here, hills over there with mysterious mist-hidden peaks.
 But nothing compares to Naranag itself, which will plunge you into a profoundly peaceful state the moment you arrive.

 The site consists of a cluster of ruined Hindu temples dedicated to Shiva, facing each other at a distance of about 200m.
-Little is known about them but historians agree that they were built in the 8th century in the reign of Lalithdatiya Muktadiya.
+Little is known about them but historians agree that they were built in the 8th century in the reign of Lalithdatiya Muktadiya (724 CE – 760 CE).

 Lalitaditya also nicknamed Muktadiya was a powerful ruler of the Karkota dynasty of Kashmir.
 He is at the origin of several remarkable sanctuaries in Kashmir, including the Sun temple of Martand.